wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-cloudappdiscovery-security-and-privacy-considerations.md

 **Information Category**: Process information <br>
 **Description**: <br>
-The name of the process that made the request to the target <!-- deleted by customization Web --><!-- keep by customization: begin --> web <!-- keep by customization: end --> application (e.g.: “iexplore.exe”)
+The name of the process that made the request to the target Web application (e.g.: “iexplore.exe”)

 **Information Category**: Machine information <br>
 **Description**: <br>